 Careening Bay was named by Lieutenant Phillip Parker King after his ship, HMC Mermaid, was careened there during his third voyage of discovery in 1820.
 King surveyed the western coast to complete the map initiated by Flinders 20 years earlier.
 The Mermaid had been leaking badly and King needed to find a shallow sandy bay where he could careen his boat to undertake repairs.
 At high tide, on a warm September afternoon, he ran the Mermaid onto the sands.
 For ten days the Mermaid crew worked hard before refloating the vessel.
 The ship’s carpenter carved the name of the vessel and the year into a conspicuous boab tree.
 The famous boab tree is now 3 meters wide and National Heritage listed.
 A reminder of a bygone era of exploration!

 Arguably one of the most scenic parts of the Kimberley coast, Prince Frederick Harbour and the Hunter River are lined with ancient rainforest pockets, pristine mangroves, and mosaic sandstone cliffs.
 They are considered to be some of the most pristine mangrove forests in the world, containing up to 18 different species, supporting a rich and diverse fauna.
 The sandstone escarpment at the river mouth, known as “Kampamantiya” rises over 200 meters high before giving way to extensive mud banks and mangrove forests home to numerous bird species and the iconic saltwater crocodile.
-Our expert Expedition Team will share their knowledge with you as you explore this pristine mangrove environment by Zodiac® keeping a constant lookout for wildlife.
+The expert Expedition Team shares their knowledge with you as you explore this pristine mangrove environment by Zodiac® keeping a constant lookout for wildlife.
 Also, have the opportunity to reach the Mitchell Falls by helicopter from Naturalist Island beach.

 The Bonaparte Archipelago is a stunningly rugged maze of islands stretching almost 150 km along Western Australia's remote Kimberley coast.
 Its color and scale conspire to take ones’ breath away.
 Its distant location has meant it has remained an unspoiled and remarkably pristine location to explore and experience.
 Phillip Parker King named “Swift's bay" after Jonathon Swift (1667-1745) the author of Gulliver’s travels.
 The ‘T’ shaped bay is composed of heavily fractured sandstone providing an abundance of rock shelters.
 On the walls of these shelters are examples of both Wandjina and Gwion Gwion style rock art.
 Join the expedition team ashore for a guided walk to several rock art galleries depicting these unique rock art styles.